 2.1 The first step in obtaining leniency is to obtain a leniency "marker".
 A leniency marker holds a leniency applicant's place at the front of the queue for leniency for a period of time set by the Commission to allow the leniency applicant to gather information necessary to perfect its leniency application.
 Since only one leniency marker for individuals is available per cartel, no other individual can pass the leniency applicant and obtain leniency while the leniency applicant holds the leniency marker.
-In circumstances where the marker relating to cartel activity has been granted to an individual, the Commission takes the view that it may be appropriate to have an additional marker for the first undertaking to apply for it.
-However, in contrast, where the marker has been taken by an undertaking, a marker for individuals will not be available.
-In these circumstances, the Commission may still, in its discretion, offer not to initiate proceedings before the Tribunal against an individual in return for that individual cooperating with the Commission's investigation.
+In circumstances where the marker relating to cartel activity has been granted to an individual, the Commission may still, in its discretion, offer not to initiate proceedings before the Tribunal against another individual in return for that individual cooperating with the Commission's investigation.